-- Using the Installation Response File for Postinstallation Configuration Starting with Oracle Database 12c release 2 (12.2), you can use the response file created during installation to also complete postinstallation configuration. - Running Postinstallation Configuration Using Response File You can use a response file to complete postinstallation tasks on one or more servers simultaneously.
+- Using the Installation Response File for Postinstallation Configuration You can use the response file created during installation to also complete postinstallation configuration. - Running Postinstallation Configuration Using Response File You can use a response file to complete postinstallation tasks on one or more servers simultaneously.